She Loves Biscotti

 Recipe inspiration

-This simple side dish was a family favorite when I was growing up.
+This delicious side dish was a family preference and my favorite way to eat potato wedges growing up.

-It would often be served with fish, Italian roast chicken or veal scaloppini.
-Just like these potato croquettes, these oven-roasted potatoes would quickly disappear from the supper table.
-I can remember more than one argument with my siblings as to who got to eat the last potato…
+It was the perfect accompaniment to my mom’s baked codfish, lamb, and easy veal recipe.
+Like her potato croquettes, these perfect crispy roast potatoes would quickly disappear from the supper table.
+I remember more than one argument with my siblings about who got to eat the last potato… they are that good!

-My mom would only use garlic, fresh parsley, and oregano when making this recipe.
-I love to add fresh sage and rosemary, so I’ve included these wonderful herbs.
+I remember my mom only using garlic, fresh parsley, and oregano when making this recipe.
+I love to add fresh sage and rosemary.
+The truth is that you can use any combination of fresh herbs.
+Feel free to use different seasonings as well.

 Simple and wholesome ingredients for a tasty and simple side dish.